16 Best Wiki Software Tools in 2026

 Wiki software BookStack

 If you are looking for a free and open-source wiki tool but find MediaWiki and DokuWiki to be too complex for your needs, consider BookStack.
-It stands out as one of the few wiki systems that are free, open-source, self-hosted, but also relatively user-friendly.
+It's one of the few wiki systems that are free, open-source, self-hosted, but also relatively user-friendly.
 The initial installation may require some patience and technical skills, but once your wiki is up and running, it should be fairly easy to bring new users on board.

 Looking for more tools similar to BookStack?
 Check out this list of BookStack alternatives.